Guy Carleton, 1st Baron Dorchester: Germany

-In 1757, Guy Carleton was made a lieutenant colonel and served as part of the Army of Observation made up of German troops designed to protect Hanover from French invasion.
+In 1757, Guy Carleton was made a lieutenant colonel and served as part of the Hanoverian Army of Observation made up of German troops designed to protect Hanover from French invasion.
 The army was forced to retreat following the Battle of Hastenbeck and eventually concluded the Convention of Klosterzeven, taking them out of the war.
 After the convention was signed, Carleton returned to Britain.
 In 1758 he was made the lieutenant colonel of the newly formed 72nd Regiment of Foot.
-James Wolfe selected Carleton as his aide in the 1758 attack on Louisburg.
+James Wolfe selected Carleton as his aide in the 1758 attack on Louisbourg.
 King George II declined to make this appointment, possibly because of negative comments he made about the soldiers of Hanover during his service on the Continent.

 For some time he was unable to gain active position, until he was sent back to Germany to serve as an aide-de-camp to Duke Ferdinand of Brunswick.

 Canada

 In December 1758 Wolfe, now a major general, was given command of the upcoming campaign against the city of Quebec, and selected Carleton as his quarter-master general.
-King George refused to make this appointment also until Lord Ligonier talked to the king about the matter and the king changed his mind.
+King George refused to make this appointment also until Lord Ligonier and William Pitt, 1st Earl of Chatham both talked to the king about the matter and the king changed his mind.
 When Lieutenant-Colonel Carleton arrived in Halifax he assumed command of six hundred grenadiers.
 He was with the British forces when they arrived at Quebec in June 1759.
 Carleton was responsible for the provisioning of the army and also acting as an engineer supervising the placement of cannon.
 Carleton received a head wound during the Battle of the Plains of Abraham and he returned to England after the battle in October 1759.